Stephen Hawking Will Travel To Space

 Professor Stephen Hawking says he is planning to travel into space on Richard Branson's Virgin Galactic.
 From a report: The physicist and cosmologist, 75, said he had not expected to have the opportunity to experience space but that the Virgin boss had offered him a seat.
 Discussing the meaning of happiness on Good Morning Britain, he said: "My three children have brought me great joy.
 And I can tell you what will make me happy, to travel in space.
 I thought no one would take me but Richard Branson has offered me a seat on Virgin Galactic, and I said yes immediately."

 Is Hawking up for the rigors of spaceflight?
-(Score:2)
+(Score:3)

 Good on Mr. Branson (Score:2)